UIC-CS484/assignment-2---final-project-repository-team-22/README.md

 Contains 3 methods.
 hashPassword cannot be tested, because a random salt is generated each time and output cannot be predicted. validatePassword checks the entered password.
-This function is tested by entering a valid combination, an invalid password and an invalid hash isPasswordStrong is also tested.
+This function is tested by entering a valid combination, an invalid password and an invalid hash. isPasswordStrong is also tested.